carloslack/lkm-snips/kelf/README.md

     --- snip ---

 ## Notes
-    Running against kthreads PID's will fail as they to not have an associated executable file.
+    Running against kthread PID will fail as they to not have an associated executable file.

 # Tests